acrolinx/acrolinx-coding-guidance/topics/coding-style.md

 3. Make decisions and if you can't, keep asking questions until you can.
 4. Avoid abstractions you don't need immediately.
 5. Packages / namespaces / classes / functions should have names that explain what they do.
-6. Stateless, try to avoid having (mutable) state in your objects
+6. Stateless, try to avoid having a (mutable) state in your objects
 7. Use immutable objects
 8. Don't repeat yourself - avoid code duplication
 9. Try to write object-oriented code or [functional programming](https://en.wikipedia.org/wiki/Functional_programming)